 Travel Information - General

-On the arrival of your International flight in Johannesburg.
-If you arrive in Johannesburg in the morning or mid-day you can fly straight down to Port Elizabeth that day.
+On the arrival of your International flight into Johannesburg.
+If you arrive in Johannesburg in the morning or mid-day you can fly straight down to Port Elizabeth or East London the same day.
 If you are arriving in Johannesburg in the afternoon/evening you can over-night, most hunters will overnight at the Afton Safari Lodge.
 Afton Safari Lodge will pick you up at the airport, they have comfortable, secure, accommodation, and will deliver you back to the airport to continue your journey the next day.

-On arrival in Port Elizabeth, you will be collected by your professional hunter.
-The drive is approximately 2 hours to the lodge for the Port Elizabeth Airport.
-Please note that the transfer between Port Elizabeth and the hunting lodge is FREE of charge.
+On arrival in Port Elizabeth or East London, you will be collected by your professional hunter.
+The drive is approximately 2 hours to the lodge for the Port Elizabeth or East London Airport.
+Please note that the transfer between Port Elizabeth/East London and the hunting lodge is FREE of charge.

-South African Airlines is the recommended carrier, but make sure your flight is booked on a South African Airlines plane, as they allow firearms to be transported.
+Also make sure your flight is booked on a South African Airlink plane, as they allow firearms to be transported.
 Beware of any linkage to Mango Airlines and they can be a real problem if travelling with firearms.
-British Airways does not carry Firearms between Johannesburg and Port Elizabeth.
-If you are hiring a Firearm from the Outfitter, then all airlines can be used.
+British Airways does not carry Firearms between Johannesburg and Port Elizabeth/East London.
+The recommended route to fly if traveling with a firearm will be Johannesburg-East London on South African Airlink.
+If you are hiring a Firearm from the Outfitter, then all airlines can be used to Port Elizabeth or East London.

 Clients travelling with Minors